-So, the idea of turning trash to SAF is something that is actually happening.
+So, the idea of turning trash into SAF is something that is actually happening.

 To launch Oscar’s new role, United has created a micro-site.
 This includes videos where United staff members tell Oscar how things like the banana peel in his trash can, could be used to fuel aircraft.

 The microsite also has user-friendly diagrams explaining the process and is being supported on social media.